Pythonista7/youtube-hut/README.md

 Listen to music from Youtube and chat with everyone else watching the same video.

-This is project is built with Next.js and Wundergraph and uses Github Authentication.There are also other 3rd party API's from `https://randomuser.me` and `https://api.chucknorris.io/` which help keep the chat box lively.
+This is project is built with [Next.js](https://nextjs.org/) and [Wundergraph](https://wundergraph.com/) and uses github authentication.There are also other 3rd party API's from `https://randomuser.me` and `https://api.chucknorris.io/` which help keep the chat box lively.

 ![](assets/screenshot.png)